 Buzzwords are chosen to impress in the changing technology world.
 Back in 2014, ‘Big Data’ hit its buzzword peak per Google keyword searches.
 Today ‘Machine Learning’ keyword searches appear on top.
 What does this all mean?
 While buzzwords are too general to mean much to any specific market, the shift from ‘Big Data’ to ‘Machine Learning” reflects the shift from managing Big Data to making decisions with this Big Data.
-In today’s fast moving world, a competitive advantage is to make the correct decision faster than somebody else.
+In today’s fast-moving world, a competitive advantage is to make the correct decision faster than somebody else.
 How fast somebody can use Big Data to make those decisions is the real opportunity.
 In manufacturing, being fast can be to increase product yield and to reduce equipment costs.

 Kx has been solving Big Data use cases for over 20 years, long before ‘Big Data’ was a buzzword.
 Kx’s focus is not only on the volume of data, but also on the velocity, or speed, of the data.
 As evidenced by tick data (successive price and quote changes) in the financial markets, making a decision using advanced algorithms within a few milliseconds enables Kx clients to have a competitive edge.
 Processing sensor data in the IoT world, including the high tech manufacturing industry, is very similar to high-frequency trading.
-Both are essentially signals and just have different context and labels across some dimension of time.
+Both are essentially signals and just have different contexts and labels across some dimensions of time.
 One such example is the semiconductor manufacturing industry dealing with several thousand tools in a single factory, each producing in excess of 500 signals per individual chamber at kHz frequencies.
 This adds up to many terabytes per day of data from measurements including gas flows, voltage, current and temperature which must be stored and used to establish and update limits for real-time alerts to the engineers and factory.
-This does not yet include the many other signals being managed in the facilities of these tools and production line such as pumps and scrubbers.
+This does not yet include the many other signals being managed in the facilities of these tools and production lines such as pumps and scrubbers.

 Kx started in the semiconductor manufacturing industry by providing FDC (fault detection and classification) solutions, a critical and relatively simple form of alerts using signal or sensor data.
-FDC’s foundation is based on SPC (statistical process control) systems that work to identify out-of-control excursions, but works instead with high volume and high-velocity streaming and historical sensor data to analyze signals, determine deviations, and diagnose faults, or excursions, to adjust the process or tool.
+FDC’s foundation is based on SPC (statistical process control) systems that work to identify out-of-control excursions but works instead with high volume and high-velocity streaming and historical sensor data to analyze signals, determine deviations, and diagnose faults, or excursions, to adjust the process or tool.
 Kx works with several leading fault detection providers to help them with the speed their customers need to ultimately improve product yield and lower equipment costs.
-Each of these fault detection providers starts with the raw signal data with a goal to diagnose the fault that could interlock or hold the product wafer or tool and finally provide a corrective action.
+Each of these fault detection providers starts with the raw signal data with a goal to diagnose the fault that could interlock or hold the product wafer or tool and finally provide corrective action.
 Some applications from these providers will use business rules, some will develop complex analytical and machine learning algorithms, and others will aggregate the raw signal data into a condensed set of actionable metrics.

 The common thread for each of these is the need for speed in managing and making decisions using Big Data.
 Customers need the speed to interlock the tool or product wafer to minimize the risk in damaging the next product wafer or the tool itself, to characterize variations and decide on immediate next steps using the combined real-time and historical data, and finally to develop models and strategies such as predictive maintenance techniques to improve their yield and lower equipment costs.
 Previously they may have to wait for the end of lot/run to interlock the tool or product wafers, setup queries to run overnight, or wait many hours to create and validate models using their legacy systems.
 They all found Kx technology to be the best to deliver the required speed performance improvements.
-The lessons learned using FDC in semiconductor manufacturing is directly applicable to other industries that will later need similar solutions in managing high volume, high velocity data while making fast real-time decisions.
-There are a number of articles including independent benchmarks that highlights Kx Technology speed performance such as NY Taxi Ride data or a transitive comparison based on competitor benchmarks.
+The lessons learned using FDC in semiconductor manufacturing are directly applicable to other industries that will later need similar solutions in managing high volume, high-velocity data while making fast real-time decisions.
+There are a number of articles including independent benchmarks that highlight Kx Technology speed performance such as NY Taxi Ride data or a transitive comparison based on competitor benchmarks.